silogen/kaiwo/docs/docs/aim/concepts/kv-cache.md

 - Manages the lifecycle of a KV cache backend
 - Creates and maintains a StatefulSet with persistent storage
 - Provides a stable Service endpoint for cache access
-- Supports Redis and Mooncake backends
+- Supports Redis backends

 **Backend (StatefulSet)**
-- Runs the actual KV cache storage (Redis or Mooncake)
+- Runs the actual KV cache storage (Redis)
 - Uses persistent volumes for durability
 - Provides network endpoint for cache operations